aytimothy/RealityVirtualVirturalizer/build-instructions/README.md

 Connect the webcam to the Raspberry Pi using USB.

-Connect the IMU to the Arduino by following te following pin guide.
+Connect the IMU to the Arduino by following the following pin guide.

 <img src="https://www.electronicshub.org/wp-content/uploads/2017/11/MPU6050-Image-Circuit-Diagram.jpg" alt="Arduino - IMU Pin Guide" width="350"/>